Last Updated on November 3, 2022 by Suzy

-The special thing about Animal Kingdom Lodge at Disney World is that they have Savanna’s at the back of the hotels where they have African animals roaming around.
+The special thing about Animal Kingdom Lodge at Disney World is that they have a Savanna at the back of the hotels where they have African animals roaming around.
 So if you are thinking of staying there a view from your room overlooking the animals can certainly be something you’d like to have.
-Disney knows this and charge extra for this.
+Disney knows this and charges extra for this.
 A fair amount extra!

 What was our Savanna View Like at Animal Kingdom Lodge?